 \subsection{Dynamical systems attribution of extreme weather events under climate change}

-Attribution studies seek to answer the question: how has human-induced climate change modulated the likelihood and/or physical characteristics of a given extreme event?
-A wide range of statistical and modelling tools have been used in attribution studies, including a range of modelling and statistical approaches \cite{national2016attribution}.
+Attribution studies seek to answer the question: how has human-induced climate change modulated the probability and/or physical characteristics of a given extreme event?
+A wide range of statistical and modelling tools have been used in attribution studies, including numerous different modelling and statistical approaches \cite{national2016attribution}.
 Relatively recently, dynamical systems theory has also been used in attribution studies~\cite{faranda2022climate, ginesta2023methodology}.
 Since the atmosphere is a complex system whose dynamics is influenced by many factors, including the ocean, land surface, and human activities, dynamical systems theory provides a framework for understanding how changes in one part of the system can affect the behavior of the entire system, including the occurrence of extreme weather events.
-One key concept in dynamical systems theory is the use of "recurrences" (see Sect. \ref{sect:Define_track}).
-This involves comparing the observed weather patterns during an extreme event to those that have occurred in the past, in order to identify whether the event is more or less likely to occur, or has occurred with a different intensity, as a result of human-induced climate change.
-For example, if a given heatwave and the associated circulation is found to have a high probability of recurrence in a world without human-induced climate change, then it is less likely that the heatwave is solely due to climate change.
-However, if the probability of recurrence is found to be much higher in a world with human-induced climate change, then it is more likely that climate change played a significant role in the event.
+A key concept in dynamical systems theory is the use of "recurrences" (see Sect. \ref{sect:Define_track}).
+This involves identifying weather patterns similar to those associated with a given event, but occurring at a different time.
+To study the influence of climate change on a specific event (e.g. a heatwave), one can select analogues for the circulation (e.g. sea-level pressure maps) associated to that event in past and present periods in an observational-based dataset.
+Differences between present and past analogues can enable to make an attribution statement.
+Going back to our example, if analogues of a heatwave in a past period results in significantly cooler near-surface temperatures than those associated with the analogues in the present period, this may be used to argue for a measurable impact of anthropogenic climate change on the event.